Project Length Custom Length

 A style of glass bead originating in Venice where small flecks of colour, often Aventurina, are suspended inside transparent glass.
 Sommerso means submerged in Italian.
 Read our History of Venetian Glass or Venetian Glass Glossary to learn more.

-Beading History Venetian Sommerso Bead
+Bead History Venetian Sommerso Bead

 Above is an example of Sommerso in the vintage form of a baby blue lampworked bead with aventurina beneath clear glass from the 1950s.